 FAME 4414 Advanced Technical Problems in Fashion (1-3) Individual or group work on advanced technical problems in Fashion/Apparel Merchandising.
 Provide exploration of content not available through normal course offerings.
 May be repeated for a maximum of 6 semester hours.
-Prerequisites: minimum 2.5 Cumulative GPA, written contract/ proposal with objectives/learning competency and written department consent.
+Prerequisites: minimum 2.5 Cumulative GPA, written contract/proposal with objectives/learning competency and written department

 FAME 4424 Pattern Design (3) The design and construction of garments from a basic pattern, using the principles of art as applied to dress design.
 Prerequisites: FAME 2430 and 3 semester hours of clothing construction.
+FAME 4425 Fashion Entrepreneurship (3) Students will create a business plan based on fashion industry trends and consumer needs.
+Current computer software will be used to create retail sales plans and analyze profit/loss statements.
+Fashion retail personnel needs and store operations and management strategies will also be addressed.
+Prerequisites: FAME 3435.

 FAME 4430 Merchandising Applications (3) Builds upon the necessary understanding, knowledge, and working applications of the basics for profitable fashion merchandising.
-Prerequisites: Acct 2101 and must be taken concurrently with FAME 4444.
+Prerequisites: ACCT 2101 and must be taken concurrently with FAME 4444.

-FAME 4433 International Apparel Technology (3) An analysis of economic, political, and cultural systems affecting the importing and exporting of textiles and apparel.
-Technology affecting the global fashion marketplace will be emphasized.
+FAME 4433 International Apparel Technology (3) An analysis of economic, political, and cultural systems affecting international textile and apparel trade.
+An emphasis on how technology has influenced importing and exporting in the global fashion marketplace.